 Healthy Food Hunt

 Getting your child to eat fruit and vegetables can be a chore.
-This activity teaches her that certain foods are healthy and helpful for her body, and moreover, they taste good too!
-Your preschooler can scour the grocery ads, cut out foods, and make a healthy meal on a paper plate.
-As a side benefit, using scissors will help her motor skills as she learns to master this tool for kindergarten.
+This activity teaches her that certain foods are not only healthy and helpful for her body but they also taste good too!
+Have your preschooler scour the grocery ads, cut out different foods, and make a healthy meal on a paper plate.
+Using scissors will help boost her fine motor skills, essential for success in kindergarten.

 What You Need: